My Life! Teaching in a Korean University

 Discovery.com Puzzle Maker.

-#5 Halloween Speaking Activities: On Halloween, I’m Going to See ____
+#6 Halloween Speaking Activities: On Halloween, I’m Going to See ____

 If your students know a decent amount of Halloween vocabulary, particularly related to costume ideas, then you’ll want to consider playing this memory circle game.
 In a smaller class of fewer than 10 students, play it all together.
 Or, in a bigger class, you can divide students up into smaller groups.

 The first person starts the game off with, “On Halloween, I might see a (ghost).”
-The next person repeats what the first person said, but adds their own costume idea on to the list.
+The next person repeats what the first person said, but adds their own costume idea to the list.

 Each following person has to repeat all the costumes in the exact order.
 If they make a mistake, they sit down and they’re out of the game.
 Continue on until only 1 person is left standing.